TRaSH-/userScripts-and-Configs/README.md

-# Collection of (unRAID) userscripts
+# Collection of (unRAID) userScripts and Configs

-Here you will find a collection of scripts that are designed to work on unRAID, however there shouldn't be any reason it wouldn't work on any Unix based system. <br>
+Here you will find a collection of scripts and configs that are designed to work on unRAID, however there shouldn't be any reason it wouldn't work on any Unix based system. <br>

 However, on unRAID simply ensure you have `UserScripts` installed from the appstore > navigate to the `UserScripts` location within `Settings`> create a new script and then set your cron interval.